vijaybioinfo/DICE_Lung/README.md

 ---
 # GWAS compilation

-The process of GWAS retrieval is supposed two main stages:
+The process of GWAS retrieval is divided into two main stages:

 ## Stage 1 : Downloading and pre-processing

-The main script for this step is called `preProcess_GWAS.py`, receiving as input the metadata table for a specific disease listing all its GWAS datasets and giving as output two files:
+The main script for this step is called `preProcess_GWAS.py`.
+It takes as input a metadata table for a specific disease, which lists all of its GWAS datasets.
+The script then downloads the raw data from the source database and pre-processes it into a standardized file with relevant columns for further analysis.

+The required fields from the sample table are as follows:
+- **`Sum stats`**: A value of 0 or 1 to indicate whether is a non-summary or summary statistics file, respectively.
+- **`Source`**: The source of the GWAS data.
+The three possible values for this specific project are *Pan-UK Biobank*, *COVID-19 HGI*, or *NHGRI-EBI Catalog*.
+- **`Sample name`:** A personalized ID for the GWAS study, which will be used as a prefix in the output files.
+- **`Genome version`:** The corresponding genome build.
+- **`Link`**: The URL address for the summary statistics file, or the local download path for non-summary statistics files.
+- **`Messy dataset:`** A flag column, 1 to jump specific datasets.
+- **`populations`**: Listing ancestry populations for each GWAS cohort.

+The output of the `preProcess_GWAS.py` script is two files:
 - *Raw file*: raw download from the source database.
 - *Pre-processed file*: standardized file with relevant columns for further analysis.

-The required fields from the sample table will be the following:

-- **`Sum stats`**: 0 or 1 for non-summary or summary statistics file correspondingly.
-- **`Source`**: Three possible values for this specific project. *Pan-UK Biobank*, *COVID-19 HGI*, or *NHGRI-EBI Catalog*.
-- **`Sample name`:** Personalized ID for GWAS study, will be used as a prefix in output files.
-- **`Genome version`:** Correspondent genome build.
-- **`Link`**: URL address for summary statistic files and local download path for non-summary statistic files.
-- **`Messy dataset:`** Flag column, 1 to jump specific datasets.
-- **`populations`**: Listing ancestry populations for each GWAS cohort.
+This script can be run with the following command:
 ```bash
 python3 preProcess_GWAS.py --disease [name_of_disease(comma separated)]
 ```

-In addition, a QC script is included to double-check GWAS integrity `QC_preProcess_GWAS.py`
+In addition to the pre-processing step, a quality control (QC) script `QC_preProcess_GWAS.py`, is also included to double-check the integrity of the GWAS data.
+This script will check the following:
+- The consistency of the data types.
+- The presence of missing values.
+- The consistency of values for summary statistics metrics.

+The QC script will output a report that summarizes the results of the checks.

+This script can be run with the following command:
 ```bash
 python3 QC_preProcess_GWAS.py --disease [name_of_disease(comma separated)]
 ```